Skip to main content

 Process Measure

-A process measure is a measure that focuses on steps that should be followed to provide good care.
+A process measure is a measure focusing on steps that should be followed to provide good care.
 There should be a scientific basis for believing that the process, when executed well, will increase the probability of achieving a desired outcome.

 Proportion